 On 20 June 1908, housewife Melitta Bentz registered her coffee filter with the patent office.
 She used her son's school blotting paper to create a rough prototype and refined her design.
 A forward thinking entrepreneur, Frau Bentz exhibited her invention at trade shows and events to enthusiastic reception.

-Before filters, people brewed coffee in boiling water.
-Grounds were very fine and settled to the bottom of the pot.
-The coffee would be ladled or served from the top.
+Before filters, people brew coffee in boiling water.
+Grounds are very fine and settle to the bottom of the pot.
+The coffee is ladled or served from the top.

 2. Guide Dogs - Dr. Gerhard Stalling

 The first training school for guide dogs for the blind was created in 1916 by Gerhard Stalling in Oldenburg, Saxony, northwestern Germany.
-The dogs were meant to assist visually impaired and shell-shocked veterans.
+The dogs are meant to assist visually impaired and shell-shocked veterans.

 Guide dogs have gone on from leading the blind to helping the hearing challenged and people with motor skill impairments, mental health and other needs.
 These days guide dogs are truly a person's best friend.